Understanding Deep Representation Learning via Layerwise Feature Compression and Discrimination: Main Results

-\paragraph{Guidance on network architecture design.} Progressive feature compression and discrimination in \Cref{thm:NC} provide guiding principles for network architecture design.
-Specfically, according to \eqref{eq1:compres}, \eqref{eq2:compres}, and \eqref{eq:discri}, the features are more compressed within the same class and more discriminated between different classes, improving the separability of input data as the depth of networks increases.
+\paragraph{Guidance on network architecture design.} Progressive feature compression and discrimination in Theorem~\ref{thm:NC} provide guiding principles for network architecture design.
+Specifically, according to \eqref{eq1:compres}, \eqref{eq2:compres}, and \eqref{eq:discri}, features are more compressed within the same class and more discriminated between different classes, improving the separability of input data as the depth of the network increases.
 This is also supported by our experiments in \Cref{fig:test-init-dataset}.
-This indicates that the networks should be deep enough for effective data separation in classification problems.
+This indicates that the network should be deep enough for effective data separation in classification problems.
 However, it is worth noting that the belief that deeper networks are better is not always true.
 Indeed, it becomes increasingly challenging to train a neural network as it gets deeper, especially for DLNs \citep{glorot2010understanding}.
 Moreover, over-compressed features may degrade the out-of-distribution performance of deep networks as shown in \cite{masarczyk2023tunnel}.
 This, together with our result, indicates that neural networks should not be too deep for improved out-of-distribution generalization performance.